tfpk/lifetimekata/exercises/00_welcome/README.md

 If you've been using rust for a while, you've likely already encountered references.
 For every type `T`, there are two types of references to it:

  - `&T`: A shared reference (often called a shared borrow) of `T`.
+You can have as many of these as you'd like, but they do not allow you to modify the data they refer to.
  - `&mut T`: A mutable reference (often called an exclusive borrow) of `T`.
+   You can only have one of these at a time, but they allow you to modify the data they refer to.

-References are conceptually simple -- they let you read (and maybe modify) the type `T` without owning it.
-This makes it easy to call a function on data without needing to copy that data.
+References make it easy to call a function on data without needing to copy that data.

-The powerful thing about references is that Rust guarantees that if you have a reference to something, the thing that you are referring to has not been dropped.
+The powerful thing about Rust's references is that they are guaranteed to always refer to something that still exists (i.e. has not been dropped/freed/gone out of scope).
 A reference to something that no longer exists is called a "dangling reference", and Rust guarantees you will never have one.
-Therefore, this example will not
+Therefore, this example will not compile:
-compile:

 ```rust,ignore
 fn main() {